anders-malmros-inera/nll-light/medication-web/README.md

 - The browser redirects directly to Keycloak for login

 **Container-internal (`keycloak:8080`)**:
-- Token exchange, userinfo, and JWKS endpoints are called server-side
+- Token exchange and JWKS endpoints are called server-side
 - The web container uses Docker network DNS to reach Keycloak
 - More secure as these endpoints aren't exposed to the browser

+**No userinfo endpoint**:
+- User information is extracted from the ID token claims instead of calling Keycloak's userinfo endpoint
+- This avoids issuer mismatch errors that occur when Keycloak validates tokens issued with different issuer URLs (browser: `localhost:8082`, container: `keycloak:8080`)

 ### Custom JWT Decoder